 Note: If after performing these steps, another error pops up while installing, uninstall Visual C++ and try the method again.
 It seems that the application conflicts with the software package we are trying to install.

-Solution 2: Updating your Windows
+Solution 2: Update Your Windows

 Since the missing file is part of Windows, we can try performing Windows update.
 If you have disabled them, we strongly recommend that you enable and perform the latest update.
-Updates not only consist of latest bug fixes but also fixes for problems like these.
+Updates not only consist of the latest bug fixes but also fixes for problems like these.

-- Press Windows + S button to launch your start menu’s search bar.
+- Press the Windows + S button to launch your start menu’s search bar.
 In the dialogue box type “Windows update”.
 Click the first search result which comes forward.